Lucaterre/Rock_n_Rocket_Game/README.md

 -----------------------

 ###  -- ABSTRACT --
-*A abstract painter draws space, when suddenly spots of paint, in the shape of rocks, come strewn over his work in progress.
+*An abstract painter draws space, when suddenly spots of paint, in the shape of rocks, come strewn over his work in progress.
 The painter decides to draw a spaceship to clean everything ...*